-Unlike active network TAPs that pass traffic through an active in-line device, passive network TAPs simply copy traffic from the network and pass it to the monitoring appliances.
-Whether you have a fiber optic network or a 10/100M network, passive network TAPs ensure total network uptime even in the case of power failure.
+Unlike active network TAPs that pass traffic through an inline device, network TAPs simply copy traffic from the network and pass it to the monitoring appliances.
+Whether you have a fiber optic network or a 10/100M network, network TAPs ensure total network uptime even in the case of power failure.

 Figure 1: Copper TAP